dubanoze/Inspection_Bot/README.md

 Note libatlas-dev libatlas3-base are recommended for Scikit but they don't seem to install properly.
 Luckily they shouldn't be nessisary for running scikit function in inspection bot.

 #####See Eclipse Integration for how to set up a integrated development environment to run and edit inspection bot programs.

+Notes
+---

+- Make sure that camera setup has sufficient light.
+Recommend using a incandescent light source until camera motion detection has been prefected.